bibanon/android-development-codex/Devices/Other-Devices/TI-Nspire.md

 ## Programs

+* [[Nspire Applications]] - A list of recommended applications to use on the TI-Nspire.
 * [[Nspire Linux]] - A small build of embedded ARM Linux created with Buildroot.
 Works quite nicely, though apps have to be cross-compiled with buildroot.
 * [[PTTKiller]] - A description of an exploit to defeat Press-to-Test, and instructions for educators to prevent students from using the exploit.
 No programs offered here.